ByronPeregrim/Necessitivity-Login/README.txt

 Click “Database Access” on the left-hand menu then make sure your IP is added to the list of trusted addresses.

 Next, open up your terminal and travel to the “code” directory.
-Type “node app” into the terminal and hit enter.
-Go to your browser and go to the address “http://127.0.0.1:3000/” to connect to your local port 3000 and view the web application.
+Travel to the "backend" directory and run the command "npm start".
+Ensure that console prints message indicating server successfully connected to database.
+In a seperate terminal, open up the "frontend" directory located in the "code" folder, and run "npm start" as well.
+The browser should automatically open with the application in view.

 Nunito Variable Font
 ====================